Last updated on August 9, 2021 at 19:39

 Furosemide has 50% bioavailability on average, however it varies greatly between individuals.
-Bumetanide has nearly complete bioavailability.
+Bumetanide has nearly complete and much more predictable bioavailability, giving it superior pharmacokinetics compared to furosemide.
 Both have extensive plasma protein binding and low Vd of 0.2L/kg.
 They’re both mainly eliminated by tubular secretion but 30% by biotransformation.
 The half-life of furosemide and bumetanide is 2 hours.

 NSAIDs decrease the effect of loop diuretics as they reduce the renal blood flow, which increases the cortico-medullary osmotic gradient.
 Loop diuretics are contraindicated in anuria, as they would never reach the ascending limb if there is no urine production at all.

 The prototype of this type is chlorothiazide, which is not used anymore.
 It contains a thiazide ring as the name implies.
 Hydrochlorothiazide (HCTZ) is built upon the prototype and is in use.
 The thiazide-like diuretics have similar effects but no thiazide ring.